-Second Grade at Renaissance is a time of amazing industriousness and growth for learners!
-Students in Second Grade are hard workers, and they begin to move from teacher-directed learning to a greater sense of autonomy and self-direction. his is reflected in a curriculum in which students have greater choice about what they study and how they present their subject to others.
+Second Grade at Renaissance is a time of amazing industriousness and growth for learners.
+Students in Second Grade are hard workers, and they begin to move from teacher-directed learning to a greater sense of autonomy and self-direction.
+This is reflected in a curriculum in which students have greater choice about what they study and how they present their subject to others.

-The Second Grade teacher creates comfortable classroom environments that support quiet, sustained work periods.
-Second Graders love to do a lot of original writing, and they flourish in a creative environment where they have time to express their imaginations and feelings in poems, short stories, letters and journal entries.
+The Second Grade teacher creates a comfortable classroom environment that supports quiet, sustained work periods.
+Second Graders love to do a lot of original writing, and they flourish in a creative environment where they have time to express their imaginations and feelings in poems, short stories, letters, and journal entries.
 They take pride in displaying more careful handwriting along with accurate punctuation and grammar.
-In Second Grade, students learn how to write in cursive, work that will continue next year.
+In Second Grade, students begin to learn cursive writing in preparation for Third Grade.

 Social, Emotional, and Life Skills